xkrause/comic-app-v2/README.md

 Note: I do not own any of the images, they are all from a Google image search.

+Note: Updating a comic book is proving to be a more difficult process than I anticipated.
+I haven't made any commits lately since I'm trying to get the update functionality to work as expected.
+There are some styling and other minor changes that will be coming, but the update feature will take a bit longer.

 Note: This project is a work in progress.
 It is not finished/styled yet, and all features have not been developed.

 Known Issue: Border around Add Comic Book field.
 Fix in progress.